Transit FireNet Workflow for GCP¶

 |nic2||LAN or Trusted interface||Allow ALL (Do not change)|

-Note that firewall instance nic2 is on the same subnet as FireNet gateway nic1 interface.
+Note that firewall instance nic2 is on the same subnet as the FireNet gateway nic1 interface.

 For Panorama managed firewalls, you need to prepare Panorama first and then launch a firewall.
-Check out Setup Panorama.
-When a VM-Series instance is launched and connected with Panorama, you need to apply a one time “commit and push” from the Panorama console to sync the firewall instance and Panorama.
+See Setup Panorama.
+When a VM-Series instance is launched and connected with Panorama, you need to apply a one time “commit and push” from the Panorama console to sync Panorama and the firewall instance.

 If VM-Series are individually managed and integrated with the Controller, you can still use Bootstrap to save initial configuration time.
-Export the first firewall’s configuration to bootstrap.xml, create an IAM role and Bootstrap bucket structure as indicated above, then launch additional firewalls with IAM role and the S3 bucket name to save the time of the firewall manual initial configuration.
+Export the first firewall’s configuration to bootstrap.xml, create an IAM role and Bootstrap bucket structure as indicated above, then launch additional firewalls with IAM role and the S3 bucket name.

 Follow Palo Alto Network (VM Series) GCP Example to launch VM Series firewall in GCP and for more details.